PREPARE YOUR HOME

 - If you will be evacuating your home for the storm, turn off the power at the main circuit breaker before leaving.

 - Windows and doors should be secured with storm shutters or by boarding up windows with 5/8-inch plywood.
 Inspect existing shutters to ensure they are in good working order.
-Tape does not prevent windows from breaking.

 - Once your windows and doors are shuttered or boarded, it will be more difficult to get out in the case of an emergency, so make sure that you and everyone in the house is aware of the available exits.